danchoi/ruby_bashrockets.vim/README.md

 # ruby_bashrockets.vim

-This gives you Vim commands to convert Ruby hashes from the older hashrocket notation to the newer ':' notation and back.
+This gives you Vim commands to convert Ruby hashes from the older hashrocket notation to the newer key-value notation, and back.

 ## Synopsis